-Below are my presentations for current and next year – for previous years see the drop-down menu above.
+Below are my current and forthcoming presentations – for previous years see the drop-down menu above.

 • “Can we Taste the Past?
 An Exploration of Methodological Issues”, Workshop L’histoire d’expérience et l’expérience de l’historien.
 Etude pratique de reconstitution.
 Université de Liège, 8 December 2021 (invited speaker)

 • “Tasting the past, or the fallacy of historical accuracy”, Cabinet of Natural History research seminar series, University of Cambridge, 22 November 2021 (invited speaker)

 • “Drawing as part of research methodology in the eighteenth century and today”, Workshop Observational Drawing between Science and the Arts, ETH Zurich, 9 November 2021 (invited speaker)

 • “Cooking yellow carrot pudding: notes on historical specificity”, Workshop Working With Cooking Recipes, Univerity of Graz (online), 28 September 2021